youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 toc: true
 ---

+This is the second article in a series that explores [GPIO programming on a Raspberry Pi 3B+](https://youngkin.github.io/categories/gpio/).
 This article provides some details about hardware and software based PWM on the Raspberry Pi, specifically the 3B+ with the [Broadcomm BCM2835 board](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
 This article has an accompanying application, [PWM Explorer](https://github.com/youngkin/gpio)[^20], that can be used to experiment with PWM settings and capabilities.

 <!--more-->